ErikKrook/Flask-rest-api/README.md

 # Flask-rest-api
 This is a personal project aimed at learning how to use Flask to build REST APIs.
 I'm using Postman to send requests to a localhost for testing and debugging.

+The main program in app.py that imports functions from json_handling.py

 # Create virutal envireonment and activate it

 ```bash